Sensory-Friendly Events and Outings for Families in Stark County

 Hearing induction loops are to people with hearing aids what Wi-Fi is to computers and cell phones.
 Hearing Induction Loops bring those who wear hearing aids back into the sound environments in which they need and want to participate.

 Sensory Cinema is a theatre experience tailored to patrons with sensory processing disorders and their families.
-Lights are dimmed, sound is lower, and dietary sensitive offerings are available in the concession stand.
+Lights are dimmed, the sound is lower, and dietary-sensitive offerings are available at the concession stand.
 Showtimes are at 6:30 PM, Box Office and doors open at 6:00 PM.
 General admission is $2.
-See the 2022 sensory cinema summer schedule below.
+See the 2023 sensory cinema summer schedule down below.

 Service animals are welcome at the museum.